lwindolf/newsagain/research.md

 ## Deployment

-1. PWA hosted on lzone.de
+1. PWA hosted on lzone.de (cannot be hosted on Github due to CORS headers needed)
 2. Android APK packaged using Bubblewrap in f-droid

 Idea is to account for lzone.de to be gone and to have a fallback in the form of the APK in the app store